Changes coming on 1 October.

 Am I affected by the price cap?

-The price cap affects customers on a standard variable tariff.
+The price cap affects customers on a standard variable tariff and our Track and Reward tariff.
 The price cap does not apply to you until the end of your contract if you’re on a fixed energy tariff.
 Find out which tariff you’re on by logging in to your account.

-If you’re on our standard variable tariff, we’ll be writing to you in the coming weeks to explain how these changes affect you.
+If you’re on our standard variable tariff or our Track and Reward tariff, we’ll be writing to you in the coming weeks to explain how these changes affect you.
 If you’re on our Fix & Reward Tariffs, your prices will stay the same until your tariff term ends.
 We’ll contact you when your fixed tariff term is about to end with guidance for what to do next.